fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2d.md

 }
 ```

-As a result the module definition gets simplified into the following form:
+As a result, the module definition gets simplified into the following form:

 ```js
 import axios from 'axios'